UniversalDependencies/docs/_lt/dep/aux-pass.md

 udver: '2'
 ---

-Auxiliaries used to construct the passive voice are labeled aux:pass.
+Auxiliaries used to construct the passive voice are labeled `aux:pass`.

 ~~~ sdparse
 Knyga buvo perskaityta daug kartų . \n The-book was read many times .